 Email verification tools are used primarily to ensure that doesn’t happen, so you know whether an email address on your list is valid before you send out your newsletter.
 To ensure the safety of your subscribers’ data, we recommend using a paid service to verify your email list.

-BriteVerify’s email list verification can reduce your bounce rate by up to 98%.
-I should mention here that BriteVerify if our favorite email verification tool of choice.
+Clearout’s email list verification can help clean your list of duplicates, mistyped domain names, and even up to 50% of invalid addresses.
+I should mention here that Clearout is our favorite email verification tool of choice to do this.

 DataValidation guarantees that 99% of your emails will be delivered after using their email list cleaning service.
 To use this service, you upload or import your email list and then DataValidation starts analyzing your list.
 When it’s complete, you’ll get a quality report that offers a breakdown of your list’s grades to help you determine when to verify your list.